-Need to retrieve your frequent flyer number?
+Can't remember your frequent flyer account number?
 Here’s how you can find it in a couple of simple steps.

 Your frequent flyer membership number is the key to earning rewards for flights, partner bookings, reward credit cards and any other deals or promotions.
 It’s also required for all the other benefits that come from being a member.